-Prerequisite: MAT 102 with a grade of C or above This course engages students in logical thinking leading to analysis of algorithms in mathematics, programming, and graphical and tree structures.
+Prerequisite: A grade of C or above in MAT 102 This course engages students in logical thinking leading to analysis of algorithms in mathematics, programming, and graphical and tree structures.
 Although there is some mathematical theory in this course, emphasis is on the practical nature of discrete mathematics.
-Students solve problems on

-Boolean and arithmetic circuits, logical form and equivalence, valid and invalid arguments, elementary number theory and proof, mathematical induction and recursion, and graphs, trees, circuits, and paths.
-By way of mini-projects, students investigate Russell's Paradox and The Halting Problem, the duality principle, the pigeonhole principle, finite-state automata, and algorithm efficiency.
+Students solve problems on Boolean and arithmetic circuits, logical form and equivalence, valid and invalid arguments, elementary number theory and proof, mathematical induction and recursion, and graphs, trees, circuits, and paths.
+By way of miniprojects, students investigate Russell's Paradox and The Halting Problem, the duality principle, the pigeonhole principle, finite-state automata, and algorithm efficiency.